Access World News

 America's News [NewsBank]

-Fulltext content from over 2,000 sources, including local, regional, and national U.S. newspapers, news video, and news blogs.
+Fulltext content from thousands of sources, including local, regional, and national U.S. newspapers, news video, and news blogs.
 Coverage varies by title, with some titles providing fulltext since the late 1970s.
 Has shortcut links for The State and South Carolina newspapers.

 Access over 6,000 news, business, and legal sources.
 These include regional, national, and international newspapers, news wires, broadcast transcripts, non-English language news sources, magazines, trade journals, business publications, SEC filings, law reviews, statutory, administrative and case law.

 Freely search selected American newspapers, including South Carolina papers, from 1836-1922 or use the U.S. newspaper directory to find information about American newspapers published between 1690 - present.
 Since 2009, the University of South Carolina Libraries have received grants from NEH to make many mid 19th and early 20th century South Carolina newspapers accessible.
 Learn more about the South Carolina Digital Newspaper Program.

 Free online access to historic local and regional newspapers originating throughout South Carolina since the 1700s.
 Includes content from the African American newspapers Lighthouse and Informer and The Palmetto Leader not found in Chronicling America.

 Complete full text coverage of The New York Times newspaper from 1851 through 3 years ago.
 Coverage includes advertisements, comics, editorials, graphics, maps and photos.
 Articles are available for download in pdf format.

 Contains all of the news, features, sports and entertainment articles written by the staff at the newspaper and provided by the major wire services.